ToniWonKanobi/theoveranalyzed.net/posts/2016/4/18/2016-long-beach-grand-prix-iwsc.md

 I forgot to mention that I saw [Patrick Long][30] in the paddock area (preparing for his race the following day).

-In addition to being the only current American Factory Porsche driver (and co-proprietor of [Luftgekühlt][31]), he's also racing for Emotion Engineering in the Pirelli World Challenge (PWC).
+In addition to being the only current American Factory Porsche driver (and co-proprietor of [Luftgekühlt][31]), he's also racing for Emotion Engineering in the Pirelli World Challenge).

 Here's an onboard video posted by the [PWC][30]: